FASTAptamer/FASTAptamer/README.txt

 --------------------------------------------------------------------------------

 VIII.
 Version History

+Version 1.0.9 - Released July 7th, 2015
+If selected, optional uniqueness labels only start appearing on the second seq- uence of the same rank.
+Tests were updated to reflect this change.
+However, co- unt files created with version 1.0.8 should still process correctly with this version.

 Version 1.0.8 - Released June 17th, 2015
 Optional uniqueness labels now in format like ">RANK(UNIQ)-READS-RPM" instead